vsannier/Xword/README.md

 # Xword

-**Xword** is a small crossword puzzle generator written in OCaml without third-party dependencies.
+**Xword** is a small crossword generator that uses the simulated annealing optimisation algorithm.
+It is written in OCaml with no third-party dependencies.

 ## Usage